UK already in recession and heading towards stagflation: Think-tank

-LONDON (BLOOMBERG) - The British economy is already in recession as the cost of living crisis has devastating consequences for household incomes, a leading think-tank has concluded.
+LONDON • The British economy is already in recession as the cost-of-living crisis has devastating consequences for household incomes, a leading think-tank has concluded.

-"The UK economy is heading into a period of stagflation with high inflation and a recession hitting the economy simultaneously," said NIESR's deputy director for macroeconomics Stephen Millard.
+"The UK economy is heading into a period of stagflation with high inflation and a recession hitting the economy simultaneously," said Mr Stephen Millard, deputy director for macroeconomics at the NIESR.

-It also estimated the number of households living from paycheque to paycheque will almost double to seven million by 2024, including 5.3 million with no savings at all.
+It also estimated that the number of households living from pay cheque to pay cheque will almost double to seven million by 2024, including 5.3 million with no savings at all.

-They will be forced to go into debt or arrears as soaring energy bills eat into incomes, the group said.
+They will be forced to go into debt or arrears as soaring energy bills eat into incomes, it said.

-The warning of a recession, which NIESR said started this quarter and will continue until early 2023, is a stark reminder of the challenges facing the two contenders vying to replace Mr Boris Johnson as prime minister.
+The warning of a recession, which the NIESR said started this quarter and will continue until early next year, is a stark reminder of the challenges facing the two contenders vying to replace Mr Boris Johnson as prime minister.

 The economists said the depth of the crisis will force the government to respond, suggesting a defined objective is required instead of the financial management approach of the past.

-The think-tank suggested the most vulnerable in Britain need further help in the face of consumer price inflation that it said will rise to almost 11 per cent this year.
+The think-tank suggested the most vulnerable in Britain need further help in the face of consumer price inflation that it said will reach almost 11 per cent this year.

-Retail price inflation, meanwhile - a broader measure used to set increases in train fares and government interest costs, will hit 17.7 per cent, the highest since 1980,
+Retail price inflation - a broader measure used to set increases in train fares and government interest costs - will hit 17.7 per cent, the highest since 1980.

 In response, it sees the Bank of England hiking interest rates to 3 per cent next year.